Musubi42/EpitechDocs/docs/Stacks.md

 ### Firebase auth

+All triggers functions are avaible at this path `useless_dashboard/api/gcp`, there are written in Java.
 ![Firebase auth](https://miro.medium.com/max/1200/0*yEoRjmyk4dOuidmF)

 To authentified an user we get credentials from him.
 These credentials can be email/password, or an OAuth Token from third provider (Google, Facebook, ...).
 We then pass those credentials to Firebase, which take care to verify those credentials. <br/> <br/>